How to Understand and Reduce Taxes When Selling Your Home

 If your home is on the market, you probably know that there are several expenses you’ll need to cover, like mortgage payments, property taxes, and utilities.
 But one more expense you may have overlooked is the real estate commission.
 Also known as the listing fee, this commission is paid to the real estate professional that finds you a buyer and helps you negotiate the sale.
 If you’re considering selling, there are ways to reduce this fee, like listing your home FSBO or putting the property on the MLS.

 Selling a home and lowering your taxes simultaneously is not as hard as you might think.
 This is considered a “capital asset” for tax purposes, which means the sale is considered to reduce your taxable income.
 If you sell your home at a gain, all the profits are taxed, but there are several things you can do to postpone that tax hit until next year.
+One such thing happens to be the 1031 exchange.
+With a scheme like this, you can defer taxes on the sale of the home and use the money to purchase a new property.
+This allows you to reinvest the sale proceeds without having to pay taxes until the new home is sold.
+It is indeed a great way to save on taxes.

 Many sellers are shocked when they learn how much taxes will cost them when selling a home.
 While all the things you need to do before selling are important, there are additional tasks you must complete to make sure you are not paying unnecessary tax penalties.
 This breakdown of taxes you may receive when you sell your home will help you understand the process better so you can better prepare your property taxes.